buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ## SSH Setup

+### Important Note

+Due to recent Ngrok policy changes, using its services might be limited:

+1. **Data Transfer Limits**: Free account are limited to 1GB data transfer.
+2. **Credit or Debit Card Requirement**: New accounts may require a credit or debit card for verification.

 ### Step 1: Generate SSH Keys
 1. Open your terminal.
 2. Generate a new SSH key pair by running: